 Treatment of multi-drug resistant TB (MDR-TB) is more costly and more challenging.
 The drugs are less effective, more toxic, and treatment regimens are longer – there is an even greater need for patient support during MDR-TB treatment.
 At best, MDR-TB can be cured in just 70% of patients.

 Current TB medications were introduced between the 1950s and 1980s; in the early years of the global HIV epidemic, and before the link between TB and HIV was widely recognised.
 Since that time, there have been great advances in treatment for HIV with the advent of anti-retroviral therapy (ART).
 Advances in treatment for TB have not kept pace.
 People on ARTs and TB medication have to be closely monitored to avoid adverse drug interactions and side-effects from the combined therapies.

 Research and development

 With a potential market of 9 million people annually, you might imagine that a huge amount of research and development time and money is channelled into TB.
 This is simply not the case.
-TB is concentrated among the poorest people in the poorest countries of the world.
-There is little market incentive to address TB.
+TB is concentrated among the poorest people in the poorest countries of the world, so there is little market incentive to address the illness.

-Until 1993, when the World Health Organisation declared TB a global health emergency, there was also very little political incentive for research and development into TB.
+Until 1993, when the World Health Organization declared TB a global health emergency, there was also very little political incentive for research and development into TB.
 Things have slowly begun to change.
-In 1998, the Global Stop TB Partnership was launched, providing a combined force for the TB world to identify areas of need and drive through change.
-The Partnerships’ Global Plan to Stop TB 2011-15 sets out a roadmap of research goals for TB, including:
+In 1998, the Global Stop TB Partnership was launched, providing a combined force for the TB world to identify areas of need and drive through change, and developing a roadmap of research goals for TB.

 » Weak health systems